-The program commenced in 2010 and is delivered through 13 specialist medical colleges under funding agreements with the Department of Health.
-There are 900 training places currently funded through the program.
+The STP commenced in 2010 and is delivered through 13 specialist medical colleges under Standard Grant Agreements held with the Australian Government Department of Health.
+There are now around 950 training places funded through the Program across all colleges.

-In addition to establishing specialist training posts, the program also provides funds for a range of support activities, including developing system-wide education and infrastructure support projects to enhance training opportunities for eligible trainees.
+Further to establishing specialist training posts, the Program also provides funding for a range of support activities, including developing system-wide education and infrastructure projects to enhance training opportunities for eligible trainees.

 View STP Operational Framework